jinoantony/gatsby-blog/src/pages/laravel/2020-05-16-code-to-interface-an-example-in-laravel/index.md

 If you are a programmer then you might have heard the phrases like **code to interfaces, not implementations**, **program to interfaces**, **use abstractions instead of concretion**, etc.

 It all refers to the same thing.
-We should code our application in such a way that it should depend on abstractions (interfaces) instead of concretion (classes).
+We should code our application in such a way that it should depend on abstractions (interfaces) instead of concretions (classes).

 ## Why?